List of The Worst Witch characters: Enid Nightshade

-Enid Nightshade is Mildred's second-best friend who is introduced in The Worst Witch Strikes Again where she has hair "the colour of milky tea" wearing it in a thick plait and having large limbs.
+Enid Nightshade, Mildred's second-best friend, is introduced in The Worst Witch Strikes Again.
+She has large arms and legs and hair "the colour of milky tea", worn in a thick plait.
 Mildred is assigned to look after her by Miss Cackle.
-Enid at first appears to be dull and boring but turns out to be a wild practical joker/prankster who is more likely to get the three into trouble than Mildred.
-She unintentionally causes trouble for Mildred throughout the novel, even to the point where Miss Cackle threatens to expel Mildred if there is any more bother from her.
-Nevertheless, Enid is just as loyal as Maud and provides comfort and support to Mildred in the following books of the series.
-Enid is the second-worst witch in the academy, as both she and Mildred are hapless at broomstick riding and lack the specific requirements to be a fully-fledged, efficient witch.
-In the TV series, Enid was portrayed by Jessica Fox.
-In the new BBC reboot, Enid was portrayed by newcomer Tamara Smart.
+Enid (apparently dull and boring at first) is a wild practical joker who unintentionally causes trouble for Mildred from Miss Cackle.
+She is as loyal as Maud, however, comforting and supporting Mildred in the following books of the series.
+Enid is the second-worst witch at the academy; she and Mildred are hapless at broomstick riding and lack the requirements to be a fully-fledged, efficient witch.
+Enid was played by Jessica Fox in the first TV series, and by Tamara Smart in the BBC reboot.

 Ethel Hallow

-Ethel Hallow is the snobbish, stuck-up, vindictive, and sly rival and enemy of Mildred and her friends.
-She is favoured by Miss Hardbroom, but appears to have no friends, apart from the rarely seen Drusilla Paddock, who is just as bad as Ethel.
-Ethel is described as being "one of those lucky people for whom everything goes right" which is what caused her to become so snobby.
-Ethel is tall and thin (just like Mildred) and has blonde hair which she wears in a ponytail with a black hair ribbon.
-She also has a very spiky nose (pointed out by Maud in A Bad Spell for the Worst Witch).
-Various commentaries have noted that Ethel's primary weakness as a student is that, which she is able to easily follow the rules and perform new spells after the demonstration, she lacks the ability to imagine and improvise when given free rein.
-This was demonstrated most clearly in The Worst Witch to the Rescue, when she was the student who performed worst in the art class and had no ideas whatsoever for a summer project to research a spell of the student's choice as she lacked a framework for her to start studying in, in contrast to Mildred who not only performed best in art but had even created a completely new spell for the project.
+Ethel Hallow is the snobbish, vindictive, and sly rival of Mildred Hubble and her friends.
+She is favoured by Miss Hardbroom but has few friends apart from the rarely-seen Drusilla Paddock, who shares similar traits.
+Ethel is "one of those lucky people for whom everything goes right", contributing to her arrogance.

+She is tall and thin (similar to Mildred), with blonde hair worn in a ponytail tied with a black ribbon.
+Ethel has a pointed nose, a feature noted by Maud in A Bad Spell for the Worst Witch.
+Her primary weakness as a student is that while she can easily follow rules and perform new spells after a demonstration, she lacks the ability to imagine and improvise.
+In The Worst Witch to the Rescue, she is the worst student in the art class and has no ideas about a summer project to research a spell – unlike Mildred, who is best in art and creates a new spell for the project.